databricks/jsonnet-style-guide/README.md

 ### <a name='file-structure'>File Structure</a>
 - Jsonnet files which can be materialized with no further inputs should end with the ".jsonnet" suffix.
 - Jsonnet files which requires parameters to be materialized or which are libraries should end with the ".jsonnet.TEMPLATE" suffix.
-- Additional suffixes can be appended to file name to indicate the type of resource a Jsonnet file is describing, for clarify purpose:
+- Additional suffixes can be appended to file name to indicate the type of resource a Jsonnet file is describing, for clarification purpose:
   ```
   instance.cfn.jsonnet.TEMPLATE <-- A Cloudformation template
-  genie-deploy.jjb.jsonnet <-- A Jenkins Pipeline Job template
+  manager-deploy.jjb.jsonnet <-- A Jenkins Pipeline Job template
   core-vnet.tf.jsonnet.TEMPLATE <-- A Terraform template
   ```
 - Structuring libraries and imports is not a solved problem, so use your best judgement.
 In general if you have one common template and many individual instantiations, a workable pattern is: